vvdf/allons-y/README.md

   Game
   High Priority
   * Battle interactions/mechanics
-    * Tile based cursor control targetting for skills
+    * Tile based cursor control targetting for skills/tile highlighting
   * Build Manager modules for serverside
     * Turn Management when factoring in multiplayer battles
     * Expand Entity/Guild/Map managers
     * Simplify signal handling/lookup? for example sending more detail in signal to server to ease lookup on server side (ie passing a client and/or entity uid, along with a map uid and the designated payload)
+  * User profiles/profile settings (including keymapping)
   * Build out message logging system
     * Eventually to expand into a working chat system
   * Back-end validation of player actions